In today’s blog, we will review some of the top daily questions our providers get including:

 If you are finding you need something stronger, there are prescription antiperspirants that your dermatology care provider can prescribe.
 However, be aware that higher percentages of aluminum can also cause some irritation to the skin, so use them carefully, and if irritation does occur, discontinue those and call your dermatologist to be seen.

 Finally, if you want a more permanent solution, there are cosmetic treatments that have proven to be very effective for armpit sweating.
 Botox can be injected in the underarms to stop sweating, and lasts roughly 3 to 6 months.

-There is an exciting new FDA approved permanent treatment for hyperhidrosis called MiraDry.
-It is a laser procedure that we do in office that destroys the sweat glands and hair follicles.
-One treatment will give you a 70-80% reduction in sweating, odor and hair growth in the areas treated.
+There is an FDA approved permanent treatment for hyperhidrosis called miraDry®.
+It is a laser procedure that we do in office on your underarms that destroys the sweat glands.
+One treatment will give you a 70-80% reduction in sweat and odor in the areas treated.

-If you have any further questions about these cosmetic treatments, feel free to schedule a consultation with us and we can answer any questions you may have.
+If you have any further questions about these cosmetic treatments, feel free to schedule a consultation with any of our providers and we can answer any questions you may have.